cryptimeleon/cryptimeleon.github.io/getting-started/libraries.md

 mathjax: true
 ---

-The upb.crypto cryptography libraries are a family of libraries tailored towards fast prototyping and benchmarking of cryptographic constructions.
+The upb.crypto cryptography libraries are a family of libraries tailored towards fast prototyping of cryptographic constructions.

 In this document, we give a short overview of each library.